Skip to main content

 The company has signed SaaS contracts and pilot arrangements with partners across Asia, the United States, and the Middle East.
 Hong Kong's 2025 Policy Address explicitly prioritised emerging industries including life and health technology and AI, creating regulatory tailwinds for companies like Deep Longevity.

-Here is the tension.
+Here lies the central tension.
 Asia has the world's largest ageing population and the fastest-growing AI healthcare market.
 But the services being built are priced for the top 1%.
 A CircleDNA premium report costs several hundred dollars.
 A year at Chi Longevity costs more than the median annual income in most of Southeast Asia.

 "75% of Asia-Pacific healthcare providers expect greater productivity gains from agentic AI than GenAI without agents.
 The technology exists to democratise these services, but the business models have not caught up." - IDC Asia-Pacific Healthcare FutureScape 2026